rhysd/actionlint/docs/checks.md

 actionlint checks several mistakes around `workflow_dispatch` configuration.

-- Input type must be one of 'choice', 'string', 'boolean', 'environment'
+- Input type must be one of 'choice', 'string', 'number', 'boolean', 'environment'
 - `options:` must be set for 'choice' input type
 - The default value of 'choice' input must be included in options
 - The default value of 'boolean' input must be `true` or `false`